Diversity and Identity Abroad

 Programs Abroad during the Covid-19 Pandemic

 Students may continue to plan their programs abroad with the help of our office.
-However, students should understand that fall Learning Abroad programs are subject to change or cancellation based on the University of Houston System international travel restrictions as affected by conditions both in the U.S. and abroad.
+However, students should understand that Learning Abroad programs are subject to change or cancellation based on the University of Houston System international travel restrictions as affected by conditions both in the U.S. and abroad.
 If we approve a student's program application either on ViaTRM and/or with their program provider, that does not guarantee that the program will not be impacted in the future.
 Students should stay in close contact with their Learning Abroad advisor closely during their process applying to and preparing for their program abroad.

 - The Cougar Emergency Fund is a grant administered through the Division of Student Affairs and Enrollment Services (DSAES), established through the generous gifts of alumni and friends of the University of Houston.
 It provides current students with assistance when an extraordinary need is identified, or students find themselves dealing with a personal or family emergency which creates uncertainty in being able to meet the costs associated with attending school.
 To request an application, click here.